 - Clean and maintain your saw/watch condition of blade: Remember – greasy or slippery handles, poorly maintained equipment can always be risky.
 Clean and maintain your saw according to the manufacturer’s directions.
 If you’re not sure, there are always YouTube videos available out there.

-- Use correct blade for the job: Read your manual for guidance on which types of blades you can use, and when you should use them.
+- Use the correct blade for the job: Read your manual for guidance on which types of blades you can use, and when you should use them.
 Not all saws will accommodate a Dado head blade for example.

 SawStop safety device: http://www.sawstop.com/